mat-0/engineering-management/smart-objectives.md

 # SMART Objectives

 SMART is a mnemonic/acronym, giving criteria to guide in the setting of objectives, for example in project management, performance monitoring, and personal development.

-SMART:
+## Smart

 - **Specific**: target one area clearly and precisely.
 - **Measurable**: quantify progress toward success by using metrics.